 Success!
-Quick sanity check: considering the diagram given at the beginning, we would expect the length of the tether to be something, but not too much, over 50 m, which is consistent with $t \approx 58$.
+Quick sanity check: considering the diagram given at the beginning, we would expect the length of the tether to be something, but not too much, over 50 m, which is consistent with a value of t close to 58.

 Thus the length of the tether needs to be a bit less than 58 m.
+With a field of radius 100 m instead of 50 m, the tether would need to be a bit less than 116 m.